 Applicants should be able to: remain calm, think clearly, quickly assess and evaluate situations, organize thoughts and respond quickly in emergency and stressful situations, effectively coordinate emergency dispatch of public safety equipment and personnel, communicate clearly and effectively with the general public, and perform a variety of tasks simultaneously.

-We are looking to fill several part-time positions which are on on-call basis.
+We are looking to fill a full-time and several part-time positions which are on an on-call basis.
 You may be asked to work any shift with only a few hours notice.
 There is no guarantee of any hours each week, however, there is potential to get many hours during times when other employees take vacation leave.

 The orientation and training may take between 2 and 12 weeks depending on prior experience.
 Training will include lectures, readings, job simulators, and supervised on-the-job performance.
 Training requires frequent written, verbal, and performance testing.
 Trainees must expect regular reminders of errors and mistakes.
 Upon successful completion of training, you will be put on probationary status for an additional six months.